adamsilver/fdpb/08-an-upload-form.md

 Third, file inputs let mouse users drag and drop files.
 The input itself acts as a “drop zone”, which some users may prefer.
 Hiding the input means jettisoning this functionality.

-Any improvement to aesthetics just isn't worth the degradation in functionality and utility.
+Any improvement to aesthetics just isn't worth the degradation in usability and utility.

 ## Multiple Files